-In March 2020, LivReliefTM launched CBD and THC-infused topical formulations through licensing agreements under the new Cannabis 2.0 regulations.
+In March 2020, LivReliefTM launched cannabidol ("CBD") and tetrahydrocannabinol ("THC") infused topical formulations through licensing agreements under the new Cannabis 2.0 regulations.
 LivReliefTM infused topical products were one of the first topicals to enter the Canadian market under the new Cannabis 2.0 legislation and have already firmly established themselves as key products in the category.
 The topical creams are available in: (1) a CBD formulation containing 250mg of CBD; (2) a balanced 1:1 formulation containing 125mg of CBD and 125mg of THC; and (3) an Extra Strength 750mg CBD formulation.